The American Music Therapy Association Students

 0 Comments

-Hello, AMTAS!
-My name is Tess Vreeland, and I’m your secretary for the 2023 year.
-The purpose of this blog is to provide updates on AMTA regions, provide informative tools and information for furthering music therapy student careers, and promote collaboration among music therapy students across America.
-If you have any questions or any proposals regarding the blog, feel free to email me!
+Hello AMTAS, my name is Rebeca Coronel and I am your secretary for the 2025 year!
+The purpose of this blog is to provide updates on the AMTAS region, give helpful tips and tricks for music therapy students, share meaningful experiences, and promote collaboration with all music therapy students across America!
+If you have any ideas or questions regarding this blog please don’t hesitate to reach out via email.

 Interested in writing a post?
 Click here to submit the Blog Interest Form.